-Occasional infestation, are the grubs of May and June beetles, white or gray with 3 pairs of legs.
+Occasional infestations, white grubs are the grubs of May and June beetles.
+They are white or gray with 3 pairs of legs.
 Adult beetles feed on trees and shrubs and cut off the roots of grass causing browning and death.

-Eggs laid in grass stems, create small dead patches, are present when grass is lifted and there is sawdust-like material at the broken ends.
+Eggs are laid on grass stems and they create small dead patches.
+You know bugs are present when grass is lifted and there is sawdust-like material at the broken ends.